 - Spinal cord injury: Spinal cord injury often damages the axon tracts in the white matter of the spinal cord which lead towards (ascending) or come from (descending) the brain, and this includes the pyramidal tract.
 Damage to this tract will cut those pyramidal axons which innervate segments at and below the site of injury.
 Hence, spinal cord injury close to the neck will lead to total body paralysis, whereas damage in the mid body region will paralyse lower body parts, such as the legs (see Fig. 3).
 Axons have the principal capacity to regenerate, but there are many factors in the damaged spinal cord which prevent this from happening.
 Researchers look therefore for tricks to overcome the barriers to re-growth (see this promising case).

-- Stroke, tumours, brain injury: There are various ways in which our brain can become damaged: for example, (1) through brain injury, (2) through brain tumours which can affect the brain tissue around them, or (3) through stroke which represents sudden tissue death of a brain area caused by loss of blood supply (“ischaemic” strokes;g. through a blood clot) or the bleeding of brain vessels (“haemorrhagic” strokes).
+- Stroke, tumours, brain injury: There are various ways in which our brain can become damaged: for example, (1) through brain injury, (2) through brain tumours which can affect the brain tissue around them, or (3) through stroke which represents sudden tissue death of a brain area caused by loss of blood supply (“ischaemic” strokes; e.g. through a blood clot) or the bleeding of brain vessels (“haemorrhagic” strokes).
 If these conditions affect the primary motorcortex (or pathways leading towards or from it), paralysis occurs in all those body areas which are damaged in the homunculus map (Fig. 3).
 This explains, why stroke tends to paralyse only one body half and certain body regions within.
-Unfortunately, lost pyramidal neurons can not be replaced, but our brain has “plastic” capacity.
-Thus, undamaged parts in the primary motorcortex may rewire and gain sensible control over the lower motorneurons which lost their original innervation.
-This explains gradual recovery which is unpredictable but possible in stroke, but also why it is unpredictable.
+Unfortunately, lost pyramidal neurons can not be replaced, but our brain has “plastic” capacity, meaning that undamaged parts in the primary motorcortex may rewire and gain sensible control over the lower motorneurons which lost their original innervation.
+This explains gradual recovery possible in stroke, but also why it is unpredictable.

-- Motorneuron disease: In motorneuron disease and some other neurodegenerative disorders (e.g. spastic paraplegia), upper and lower motorneurons or their axons are the primary sites of decay and lead to gradual onset of paralysis which often starts from the most peripheral muscles (i.e. those muscles innervated by the longest nerves).
-To be able to prevent or treat these diseases, we need to better understand the biological processes that go wrong in these neurons, and researchers worldwide are working on this task (e.g. see this film).
+- Motorneuron disease: In motorneuron disease and some other neurodegenerative disorders (e.g. spastic paraplegia), upper and lower motorneurons or their axons are the primary sites of decay and lead to gradual onset of paralysis which often starts from the most distant muscles (i.e. those muscles innervated by the longest nerves).
+To be able to prevent or treat these diseases, we need to better understand the biological processes that go wrong in these neurons, and researchers worldwide are working on this task (e.g. see this film or read this article).

 - Myasthenia gravis: In myasthenia gravis it is not the upper and lower motorneurons or their axons which are primarily affected, but specifically components of the neuron-to-muscle synapses formed between lower motorneurons and muscles ( 2).
 These synapses are qualitatively different from neuron-to-neuron synapses, thus explaining the selective effect.
 The common cause for this disease is that the immune system starts to aberrantly attack and remove transmitter receptors (see below) at neuron-to-muscle synapses, a condition referred to as “auto-immune disease”.
 To prevent or cure this disease, treatments must be found to stop the immune system from turning against our own bodies.